medusajs/medusa/docs/content/usage/configurations.md

 :::

-For PostgreSQL you mainly need 2 configurations:
+For PostgreSQL you mainly need two configurations:

 ```jsx
 module.exports = {